 - If we use 8 diapers for our calculations, that’s 2,920 diapers each year and 7,300 total diapers over 2.5 years.

 The primary environmental impact of disposable diapers is the waste.
 Most parents take the dirty diaper off, lock it inside a Diaper Genie, and send it out with the weekly garbage.
 Then the diapers are buried inside a landfill where they will sit for approximately 500 years.
-There aren’t any widely available recycling options for a disposable diaper, although there are some other countries who have researched this option.
+There aren’t any widely available recycling options for a disposable diaper, although there are some other countries that have researched this option.
 Diapers aren’t the only waste created from changing diapers though, there are also disposable wipes, packaging waste, and garbage bags.

 In addition to waste, there are other environmental impacts of a disposable diaper.